Managing the Complete Clinical Response

 Why Not “Watch and Wait”?
 Norman Nigro and Anal Cancer.

 The new “watch and wait” approach in the treatment of rectal cancer draws parallels to the treatment of anal cancer.
-Prior to the early 1970’s, the mainstay of treatment of anal cancer was surgical, with an abdominoperineal resection and permanent colostomy.
-A 1974 seminal paper published by Dr. Norman Nigro showed that treating three anal cancer patients with 30 Gy of external beam radiation combined with a five-day 5-fluorouricil infusion and a single dose of Mitomycin C effectively destroyed all evidence of the anal cancer.
-The two patients who underwent surgery had no tumor remaining in the specimens and the third patient who refused surgery was disease free at 14 months.
-Dr. Nigro’s combination radiation and chemotherapy became known as the “Nigro Protocol” and, after further study, it became the new standard of care in the treatment of anal cancer.
-Surgery was no longer the primary treatment, and instead was reserved for recurrent disease, for disease palliation or for use in those patients who refused surgery or were too sick to undergo surgical extirpation.
+Prior to the early 1970s, the mainstay of treatment for anal cancer was surgical, with an abdominoperineal resection and permanent colostomy.
+A 1974 seminal paper published by Dr. Norman Nigro showed that treating three anal cancer patients with 30 Gy of external beam radiation combined with a five-day 5-fluorouracil infusion and a single dose of Mitomycin C effectively destroyed all evidence of anal cancer.
+The two patients who underwent surgery had no tumor remaining in the specimens and the third patient who refused surgery was disease-free at 14 months.
+Dr. Nigro’s combination of radiation and chemotherapy became known as the “Nigro Protocol” and, after further study, it became the new standard of care in the treatment of anal cancer.
+Surgery was no longer the primary treatment and instead was reserved for recurrent disease, for disease palliation, or for use in those patients who refused surgery or were too sick to undergo surgical extirpation.
 Over time, refinement of the protocol occurred, and it ushered in a sea change in the treatment of anal cancer.
 Might this protocol work in rectal cancer patients?
 Can a new treatment protocol for rectal cancer equal or exceed the good results achieved with anal cancer treatment?